rubensilvab/3D-CT-Automatic-Pericardial-Segmentation/train/README.md

 # Train the model

 The architecture of the CAN 3D is present in the [can3d_multi_noskip.py](can3d_multi_noskip.py) script.

-In order to train the model you just have to load your CSV and chose the folds for training and for validation.
+In order to train the model you just have to open the [train.py](train.py), load your CSV and chose the folds for training and for validation.

 ```python